Vasectomy requests spike after Supreme Court overturns Roe v. Wade

-“My instant reaction, the first thing I did was to start looking up where to get a vasectomy,” said Brandon Hire, a father of two from Ohio.
+“My instant reaction, the first thing I did was to start looking up where to get a vasectomy,” Brandon Hire, a father of two from Ohio, told WJW.

 Minutes after Roe v.
 Wade was overturned, Hire called a doctor.